sonosaurus/sonobus/README.md

 ## Linux
 For Linux there is a Snap installation available at [snapcraft.io/sonobus](https://snapcraft.io/sonobus) which should let you install it easily on many different distributions.
-You can install it from with graphical snap-store, or using the following command line assuming snap is already installed:
+You can install it from the graphical snap-store, or using the following command line assuming snap is already installed:

     sudo snap install sonobus